 All of our concert venues require Site Managers and Stage Managers.
 These are highly skilled positions, but have always been carried out by volunteers.

-In general, site managers are responsible for all aspects of the audience and the venue and work directly with the community hosting committee.
-Stage managers are responsible for everything to do with the show and the stage.
-They work directly with the artists and technicians.
-Site and Stage managers must work together on some aspects of the event.
+In general, Site Managers are responsible for all aspects of the audience and the venue and work directly with the community hosting committee.
+Stage Managers are responsible for everything to do with the show and the Stage.
+The Stage Manager works directly with the artists and technicians.
+Site and Stage Managers must work together on some aspects of the event.
 Strong and positive communication skills are essential for both positions.

-Both Site and Stage positions require the volunteer to have experience in customer service or working with the general public.
+Both Site and Stage positions require the volunteer to have experience in either customer service or working with the general public.
 Stage positions also benefit from previous experience with music events and/or musicians.
 Both require volunteers to have participated in training or professional development workshops provided by Celtic Colours.
-Volunteering as a site or stage manager is a commitment of at least an 8 hour day, sometimes more depending on the venue and distances for driving.
-Site and stage managers must be on site one hour before sound checks begin and stay until their work is completed after the show.
+Volunteering as either a Site or Stage Manager is a commitment of at least an 8 hour day, sometimes more depending on the venue and distances for driving.
+Site and Stage Managers must be on site one hour before sound checks begin and stay until their work is completed after the show.

 We also have apprenticeship roles for Assistant Stage and Assistant Site positions for people who are new to our system.
-If you would like to volunteer in a Site or Stage Management position and have not done so before you must attend the training sessions in September and understand that first year Site or Stage Management volunteers can only serve as assistants.
-The basic training and Professional Development workshops for 2012 will take place on September 22nd at the Gaelic College.
+If you would like to volunteer in a Site or Stage Management position and you have no experience, you must attend the training sessions in September and understand that either first year Site or Stage Management volunteers can only serve as Assistants.
+The basic training and Professional Development Workshops for 2013 will take place in the evening on September 13th at the Gaelic College.

-If you have attended a Site or Stage Manager training session in the past and have served as a Site or Stage Manager or assistant we request that you upgrade your knowledge by attending the advanced Professional Development workshops on September 22nd.
-These are on very specific topics in areas that may help you develop new skills.
+If you have attended a Site or Stage Manager training session in the past and have served as a Site or Stage Manager or Assistant we request that you upgrade your knowledge by attending the advanced Professional Development Workshops on September 13th.
+These workshops are on very specific topics in areas that may help you develop new skills.

 b) Transportation / Drivers